67th Thread: Under the roofs

 This is the 67th of 100 women who talk to their daughters over 2500 years.

-Some other stories, b
+Some other stories, before the Crusades:

 The 56th woman is a powerful preacher, as was common in medieval times.
 The 55th woman was upset at her father’s trade.
 The 54th woman tells a fairy tale about aging.
 The 53rd woman, having climbed up socially, rejects her own mother.
 The 52nd woman‘s sister, a smart and lucky business woman, raises the status of her niece.
 The 51st woman leads the hard life of a hunchback.
 The 50th woman’s mind is as feeble as her back.
 The 49th mother explains why women should not fish.
 The 48th woman finds refuge in a fishing village.
 The 47th mother lulls her baby with an optimistic song.
 The 46th mother rebells against the wealthy.